Small Business Depreciation: Section 179 vs MACRS Explained

 | Land improvements (fences, parking lots) | 15 years |

 MACRS uses an accelerated schedule, meaning you deduct more in the early years and less later.
-For a 5-year asset, the annual deductions look roughly like this:
+Per IRS Publication 946, for a 5-year asset using the 200% declining balance method, the annual deductions look roughly like this:

 - Year 1: 20%